ajakef/Earthquake_Infrasound_Paper/README.md

-#Code for Anderson et al. (2023) Earthquake Infrasound Paper in Nature Communications Earth and Environment
+# Code for Anderson et al. (2023) Earthquake Infrasound Paper in Nature Communications Earth and Environment

+### Contents
 This repository includes Python code and data to reproduce figures 4-6 in the paper.

 Folder 'code/' contains the code to make these figures.